cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project CNES-DISCO-EN.md

 The high level specific layers will address only the spatial business domain at the beginning in order to address directly the needs formalized by CNES.

 CS Group responsabilities for Data Integrated Solutions for model COnstruction are as follows:
-* * Design, Development
+* * Design, Development, Maintenance
 	* EPL license

 ![Main Picture](Project CNES-DISCO-EN pict 2.png)

 The features are as follows:
 * Generic model adaptable to any business domain ontology and providing transcriptions to different formats
-* Common Monitoring and Control representation based on the generic model : XIF/XTCE/CADS standard interoperability, export from common model and conversion
+* Common Monitoring and Control representation based on the generic model : XIF/XTCE/CADS/Json ISIS standard interoperability, export from common model and conversion
 * Sustainable description model
 * Complex and big descriptions management
 * High level adaptability : framework configuration, concepts of facets and stereotypes